Elections in Canada: Some allegations are still too close to be called | ExBulletin

 Elections in Canada: Some allegations are still too close to be called

-TORONTO-While Canadians did not have to wait long on election night to find out who will lead the next government, there are still some individual seats very close to being called and it may take a few days to get clear results with many ballot post posts yet to be counted.
+TORONTO / OTTAWA- While Canadians did not have to wait long on election night to find out who would lead the next government, there are still some individual seats very close to being called and it may take a few days to get results. clear by mail- on the ballots yet to be counted.

-As of Tuesday evening, 18 seats had not yet been called, according to electoral CTVNews.cas, with the Liberals leading in nine of the races, the Conservatives leading in two, the Bloc Quebecois leading in four and the NDP in three.
+As of Wednesday evening, seven seats had not yet been called, according to CTVNews.cas election tracker, with the Liberals leading in three of the races, the Conservatives leading in one, the Bloc Quebecois leading in one and the NDP in two.

-The number yet to be decided will not affect the overall election result, which saw the Liberals return with a minority government, the Conservatives Official Opposition, and both the Bloc and the NDP holding enough seats to partner. with Liberals to push for legislation.
+The number yet to be decided will not affect the overall election result, which saw that the Liberals returned with a minority government, the Conservatives Official Opposition and both the Bloc and the NDP held enough seats to maintain the balance of power when it comes to Liberals passing key legislation.

-But the results of individual races will have an impact on the people living in those races, and may also end up affecting the outcome of free votes, where members do not always vote along party lines.
+But the results of individual races will have an impact on the people living in those races, and may also end up affecting the outcome of free votes, where members do not always vote according to party lines, as well as the overall demographic disruption of the House of Municipalities.

-The counting of seats is also often seen as a referendum on party leaders, and any last-minute counting changes could affect the fates of Erin OToole and Jagmeet Singh, as well as opinions about Prime Minister Justin Trudeaus’ decision to forced elections.
+The counting of seats can sometimes be seen as a referendum on party leaders, and any last-minute counting changes to the count will be assessed by the parties when they evaluate their overall electoral performance.

+Of course, there are some places that may have more symbolic or strategic value to certain parties.

-Of course, not all countries are created equal.
-There is no doubt that the Liberals would like to win back the seat in Vancouver Granville, which they lost after Jody Wilson-Raybould was ousted from the liberal group in 2019 over the SNC-Laval scandal.
-She went on to win the seat as an independent in 2019, but chose not to run for re-election this year.
+For example, there is no doubt that the Liberals liked winning the Vancouver Granville headquarters in British Columbia, which they lost after Jody Wilson-Raybould was expelled from the liberal group over the SNC-Laval scandal.
+She went on to win the seat as an independent in the 2019 federal election, but chose not to run for re-election this year.

-As of Tuesday, Liberal Taleeb Noormohamed led with just 230 votes over NDP candidate Anjali Appadurai with 202 of the 203 polls he reported.
+CTV News’s decision-maker announced Liberal Taleeb Noormohamed the winner of the ride on Wednesday evening, defeating NDP candidate Anjali Appadurai by just 258 votes.
+In Vancouver Granville, 5,359 ballot boxes by local mail were returned to Canada Election by Election Day.

+Former NDP MP Ruth Ellen Brosseau was hoping to make a political comeback at her home riding Berthier Maskinongé, and was in a close fight with current Quebecois Bloc MP Yves Perron, but until Wednesday evening, The CTV News Decision Desk had declared defeat, with 933 votes.

 While it is not uncommon for some close races to extend the day after the election, the wild card this year is the record number of ballots posted due to the COVID-19 pandemic.

-According to the latest figures from the Canadian Election, more than 1 million postal ballots were returned this year, about 83 percent of which were from people who voted in their home election.
-Since Election Canada must verify that these voters did not vote in person before the votes were counted, it may take days to complete the full report.
+According to the latest figures from the Canada Election, more than 1 million mail-in ballots were returned this year, about 83 percent of the 851,213 of which were from people who voted in their home election.
+It is these local postal ballots through which the agency is still working.

-Really, Elections Canadadoes it say on its website that some voters may not start reporting results from local special ballots until Wednesday, which means that some close ballots may still have a significant change in their vote count.

-In Vancouver Granville, a total of 6,275 postal ballots had been returned as of Tuesday, meaning the race could still be far from decided.
+It takes time to get these results because Elections in Canada need to verify that these voters also did not vote in person, as well as conduct additional layers of vote integrity assessments before these votes are counted.

+The review process began on Tuesday and the agency has started reporting results with the expected majority on Wednesday, though on some trips it may take until Friday.

 |